 Father: No Siree, definitely not on blog pages.

 Child: Coool.
 Who would have thought that??
 (Mulls over it a bit) If not on trees, the next place I was gonna suggest was a blog page Dad.
-Good that you have told me facts as they are.
-Now I would NEVER go look for toothbrushes in a blog page.
+Good that you have told me facts as they are, dad.
+Now I would NEVER go look for toothbrushes in any blog page.
 Oh no Siree not me.

 Father: (Looks with pride at the quick learner of an offspring) Attaboy(girl)!
 How brainy you are to have grasped things so quickly!
 (Inwardly thanks the Lord for his offspring not having taken after him)

 A somewhat similar story unfolds when it comes to learning at the mother’s knee except that she gives the child a stare of suspicion and disbelief when it comes to the matter about storks.
-Unlike the father she is not that easily fooled into thinking that the child really believes that babies are brought by storks.
+Unlike the father she is not that easily fooled into thinking that her child really believes that babies are delivered by storks.

 Mother: Child, it is good to learn early on in life about the truth of things.
 Toothbrushes are not brought by Santa Claus nor are they found on blog pages.